ash2q/metaforward/README.md

 * ` -- add new keyword (syntax `x1234 12345678 ; make keyword of x at address 1234, with code listed)
 * ~ -- create number function. (syntax ~1234 ; creates a new function, register it to slot 1234)
 * ; -- end function (place ret, do various compiler cleanup to prepare for next function)
-* , -- begin execution of program, by executing function 1
+* x -- begin execution of program, by executing function 1
 * $ -- insert call to number function ($1234 ; calls function at slot 1234)
 * ' -- insert hex code into current function (syntax '909090 ; inserts 909090 into current function as hex code)
 * # -- no-op. functions as comment